Frequently Asked Questions

 Can you recommend a uke teacher in my area?

-Your best bet is to check the Flea Market Music Player Directory.
+First step: check the JHUI Teacher Directory.
+Every teacher on the this worldwide map has completed at least one level of the JHUI Teacher Certification Program.
+You might also check the Flea Market Music Player Directory.
 Find your location, check if there are other players in your area and contact those people to ask about teachers.
 There's nothing like local knowledge!

 I've been playing for a little while and want to get a better uke.
 Any suggestions?